1995–96 Cleveland Cavaliers season

 The 1995–96 Cleveland Cavaliers season was the 26th season for the Cleveland Cavaliers in the National Basketball Association.
 This was the first season since 1985–86 that Mark Price was not on the opening day roster.

+Season summary

+Off-season

-During the off-season, the Cavaliers acquired All-Star guard, and three-point specialist Dan Majerle from the Phoenix Suns, and acquired 2-time Slam Dunk champion Harold Miner from the Miami Heat.
+The Cavaliers had the 17th overall pick in the 1995 NBA draft, and selected shooting guard Bob Sura out of Florida State University.
+During the off-season, the team acquired All-Star guard, and three-point specialist Dan Majerle from the Phoenix Suns, and acquired 2-time Slam Dunk champion Harold Miner from the Miami Heat.

+Regular season

-After the first two games of the regular season, Tyrone Hill was seriously injured in a car accident and missed 38 games, as the Cavaliers struggled losing their first seven games of the season; however, Hill returned in the second half of the season playing off the bench, being replaced by Michael Cage as the team's starting center.
-The Cavaliers played above .500 basketball for the remainder of the season, holding a 26–20 record at the All-Star break, and posting a 10–2 record in February.
-The team finished in third place in the Central Division with a 47–35 record, earned the fourth seed in the Eastern Conference, and qualified for the NBA playoffs for the fifth consecutive year.
+Despite the addition of Majerle and Sura, the Cavaliers struggled losing their first seven games of the regular season.
+After the first two games, Tyrone Hill was seriously injured in a car accident and missed 38 games; however, Hill eventually returned in the second half of the season playing off the bench, being replaced by Michael Cage as the team's starting center.
+The Cavaliers played above .500 in winning percentage for the remainder of the season, and held a 26–20 record at the All-Star break.
+The team posted an eight-game winning streak between January and February, and posted a 10–2 record in February.
+The Cavaliers finished in third place in the Central Division with a 47–35 record, earned the fourth seed in the Eastern Conference, and qualified for the NBA playoffs for the fifth consecutive year.

-Terrell Brandon continued to show improvement, leading the team with 19.3 points, 6.5 assists and 1.8 steals per game, while Chris Mills averaged 15.1 points and 5.5 rebounds per game, and Bobby Phills provided the team with 14.6 points and 1.4 steals per game, and was named to the NBA All-Defensive Second Team.
-In addition, Danny Ferry became the team's starting power forward, and contributed 13.3 points per game and 143 three-point field goals, while Majerle played a sixth man role off the bench, averaging 10.6 points per game, and leading the Cavaliers with 146 three-point field goals, and Cage contributed 6.0 points and led the team with 8.9 rebounds per game.
-Off the bench, Hill provided with 7.8 points and 5.5 rebounds per game, and first-round draft pick Bob Sura contributed 5.3 points and 2.9 assists per game.
+Terrell Brandon continued to show improvement, averaging 19.3 points, 6.5 assists and 1.8 steals per game, while Chris Mills averaged 15.1 points and 5.5 rebounds per game, and Bobby Phills provided the team with 14.6 points, 3.8 assists and 1.4 steals per game, and was named to the NBA All-Defensive Second Team.
+In addition, Danny Ferry became the team's starting power forward, and contributed 13.3 points per game and 143 three-point field goals, while Majerle played a sixth man role off the bench, averaging 10.6 points per game, and leading the Cavaliers with 146 three-point field goals, and Cage provided with 6.0 points and 8.9 rebounds per game.
+Off the bench, Hill averaged 7.8 points and 5.5 rebounds per game, and Sura contributed 5.3 points and 2.9 assists per game.